ShaneEich/ComputerGraphicsStars/README.md

 # ComputerGraphicsStars

-The purpose of this code is to create a star with 2-5 stars based on input at the mouse cursor.
+The purpose of this code is to create a star with 2-5 stars based on input at the mouse cursor using GLSL.
 It is then supposed to rotate and travel to where the user clicks the mouse in the window.